mgrainger87/LLMCodingBenchmarkingFramework/migration_guide.md

 2. Migrate each of the problems to the standard problem JSON format.
 3. Migrate the evaluation mechanism to the `Grader` class.

 We will go through each of these in turn below.
+You can also see [an example ChatGPT session](https://chat.openai.com/share/3ee72075-7797-4ccb-905d-f6ad71c8fafa) that goes through these steps.

 ## Examine and refine the problem set and evaluation metrics